victorzottmann/programming-notes/javascript/Objects-and-Maps.md

 ])
 // The problem with this approach is that it makes it hard to get the keys of the user objects.
 This approach is useful for when we need to access the values.

-// To get the password of the first user: const pw = passwordMap.get(user1) console.log(pw) // => ivjibslabfn
+// To GET the password of the first user: const pw = passwordMap.get(user1) console.log(pw) // => ivjibslabfn